 - Add the bay leaf and 4 cups (.95 L) beef broth, and bring to a boil.
 Cover the pot, turn heat down to simmer, and cook 1 hour, stirring occasionally.

 - While the beef cooks, chop all the vegetables.
 For the beets, shred ⅓ of the beets and finely chop the remaining ⅔.
 Add the finely chopped beet to the pot; bring back up to a boil, then cover the pot and cook 10 minutes.

 - Add the shredded beet, carrot, celery, onion, potato, cabbage, garlic, salt, black pepper, allspice, tomato paste, and remaining 4 cups beef broth.
 (The vegetables should be just covered with liquid; you can add water if you need more liquid to cover them.)
 Cover the pot and bring it back up to a boil, then turn the heat down to simmer and cook until the vegetables are tender, about 30 minutes.

 - Add the vinegar, then turn off the heat and stir in the dill.
 Taste and add additional salt and pepper as desired.

 - To serve, ladle the soup into bowls; top with a dollop of sour cream and a sprinkling of fresh dill.

-Peeling Vegetables: For this recipe, I use organic beets, carrots, and potato, and give them a good scrub before using; I don’t peel them because the skin holds a lot of nutrition.
+- The Vegetables: For the vegetables for this recipe, I use organic beets, carrots, and potato, and give them a good scrub before using.
+I don’t peel them because the skin holds a lot of nutrition.
 (Beets Tip: Look for smaller beets since their skin is more tender.)
 The potato sort-of melts right into the soup so you will be left with little bits of potato skin, which I didn’t mind at all; however, if you prefer, you can peel the potato.